Sharma-IT/linktree-clone/README.md

 ## 📄 License

-GNU V.3 License - feel free to use this project for personal or commercial purposes.
+This project is licensed under the GNU V.3 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments